djblets/djblets/docs/djblets/guides/extensions/writing-extensions.rst

 Extensions can define static media bundle for Less/CSS and JavaScript files, which will automatically be compiled, minified, combined, and packaged.
-An Extension class can define a :py:attr:`Extension.css_bundles` and a :py:attr:`Extension.js_bundles`.
+An Extension class can define :py:attr:`Extension.css_bundles` and :py:attr:`Extension.js_bundles`.
 Each is a dictionary mapping bundle names to bundle dictionary.
 These mostly follow the Django Pipeline bundle format.